cfhamlet/os-sanic/README.md

         ````

-        More verbose style which can pass custom params:
+        More verbose style which can pass custom parameters:

         ```